Diego Golombek: Work

 Golombek is an experienced researcher in chronobiology.
 In 2007 he received the Ig Nobel Prize for discovering that hamsters recover from jetlag more quickly under the effects of Viagra.
 He is known for his aim of making biology understandable for laymen; his efforts are mostly intended to make public some aspects of scientists' everyday life, which are usually considered to be hidden or enigmatic.
 He insists that science is a fundamental resource for increasing the socio-economic activity of an underdeveloped country like Argentina.

 He has taken part in Científicos Industria Argentina (English: Scientists Made in Argentina), a TV show hosted by mathematician Adrián Paenza and broadcast by TV Pública.
 Golombek also hosts his own show in the same channel, which is named Doctor G. It is a children-oriented show, in which he—along with his assistants, Sir from Here and Sir from There—explains the science behind everyday tasks, such as what are the chemical procedures involved in cooking an asado or how a match works.

 Moreover, he is editor-in-chief of a collection called "Ciencia que ladra...", printed by Siglo Veintiuno.
 Its name is a mention to the Spanish version of the proverb "its bark is worse than its bite", but in reference to science.

 Politics

 In 2016 Golombek became part of a Macri administration think tank which purported to be a "Presidential Council," but he left immediately after the first meeting.

-In the wake of 2018 abortion debate in Argentina, he endorsed its legalization arguing that "a group of living cells do not represent a human being".
+In the wake of 2018 abortion debate in Argentina, he endorsed its legalization arguing that "a group of living cells does not represent a human being".